 What are the main functions of a distributed OS?

 A distributed operating system performs as a normal operating system but runs on multiple CPUs where the system has its CPU and memory while interacting with each other.
 The distributed operating system uses multiple CPUs for real-time applications to help process the data.
 Distributed systems allow the users for resource sharing, scalability, performance, and fault tolerance.

+The communication is done by means of WAN or LAN connections which allows the system to share resources like memory, storage, and computation resources.
+Distributed systems allow the users for resource sharing (This will allow more underpowered machines to utilize these resources when needed), scalability, performance, and fault tolerance.
+(Owen)

 How do you implement them?